 Max Kade House

-The Max Kade House and Cultural Center has been created to serve the multiple interests and constituencies of the University of Kentucky's Division of German Studies.
-It provides the department a distinctive site for presenting its varied and frequently interdisciplinary academic, extracurricular and outreach programs.
+With the aid of a major grant from the Max Kade Foundation, New York, the Max Kade German House and Cultural Center opened in 2000 to serve the multiple interests and constituencies of the University of Kentucky's German Studies Program.
+It provides German Studies at UK a distinctive site for presenting its varied and frequently interdisciplinary academic, extracurricular and outreach programs.

 This important addition to the University of Kentucky campus is housed in a renovated and expanded Victorian residence originally built in 1904.
 Located at 212 East Maxwell Street on the north end of campus, the facility is nestled in a cluster of other historic structures that now house the Kentucky Humanities Council and UK's Gaines Center for the Humanities.